Types of election

 Police and Crime Commissioner for Kent

 Elections for the Police and Crime Commissioner (PCC) for Kent are held every 4 years.
-The next election is scheduled to take place on Thursday 7 May 2020.
 The Kent PCC is responsible for holding the Chief Constable and police force to account on the public's behalf.